redox-os/website/content/news/rsoc-2025-uds.md

 This approach truly embraces the Redox philosophy.

 ## How FD passing works
 With UDS, processes can send FDs over the socket.
 This allows them to share resources like files or even other sockets.
-FD passing is a powerful feature used in many applications, such as the [wayland](https://en.wikipedia.org/wiki/Wayland_(protocol)).
+FD passing is a powerful feature used in many applications, such as the [Wayland protocol](https://en.wikipedia.org/wiki/Wayland_(protocol)).

 ### A Classic Example: The Logging Daemon